ejhonglab/al_analysis/data/README.md

      - model KC outputs that still had the offset in the dF/F -> est. spike delta fn, and thus still had unnecessarily high KC correlations.
 Anoop never really used.

+  - `2024-05-16`
+    - final megamat uniform model responses (binarized) (+ parameters & wPNKC) (these responses also sent to Remy on Slack 2025-02-05).

+      `test_uniform_paper_repro` checks we can reproduce.

+    - also contains megamat hemibrain responses, but those are probably not quite the final versions, as I believe the wd20 code came later (that included some influence of synapse counts, rather than just counting each PN-KC pair as a claw).

 - `from_remy`
   - `megamat17`